 Christmas is approaching fast, and with the festive season, many German towns turn into wonderlands to the delight of young and old.
 Be it big cities or rural smaller towns, they all open their jewelry boxes and take out their best lights and decorations, glitter, trees, and angels to make the already beautiful places even prettier.
 November, December, and even early January are a time of magic in Germany.

 If it snows, which it often does at that time of year, that is an extra bonus.
-The centerpieces of this magic are the many Christmas markets, a tradition that actually originated in Germany.
+The centerpieces of this magic are the many German Christmas markets, a tradition that actually originated in Germany.
 They spring up all over the country, with decorated wooden stalls selling delicious food and mulled wine, handmade trinkets, and baubles of all colors.
 If you are short of Christmas presents for your loved ones, you are bound to find something nice at the Christmas markets.

 And more often than not, there is more in the way of entertainment.
 From ice skating rinks to music or giant Ferris wheels, German towns at Christmastime are perfect for the entire family stretching across generations.